STORDIS/orca_backend/readme.md

 >       `export PYTHON_KEYRING_BACKEND=keyring.backends.null.Keyring`

 ## Configuration
-Configuration for network app are available under orca_backend/network/config/ directory.
-Which has 2 files for configuration :
+The major configuration required here is for orca_nw_lib. orca_nw_lib is defined as a dependency in [pyproject.toml](./pyproject.toml).
+Once all the dependencies of orca_backend are installed, orca_nw_lib is available under:
+`<python_venv_path>/lib/python_<version>/site-packages/orca_nw_lib`
+In the above directory, following files have update options.
-- orca.yml - Device and Neo4j access information.
-Also the device or newtwork information which needs to be discovered.
+- orca_nw_lib.yml - Device and Neo4j access information.
+Also the device or network information which needs to be discovered.
-- logging.yml - A standard python logging configuration for orca_nw_lib.
+- orca_nw_lib_logging.yml - A standard python logging configuration for orca_nw_lib.

 ## Run ORCA Backend:
 orca_backend runs like normal django server as follows\